gzaifa/neo4j-yelp/gds_yelp.md

 <li>Find in-between nodes(users) which acts as the "bridge" between different communities</li>
 </ol>

+A thing to note is that "the graph algorithms library operates completely on the heap, which means we’ll need to configure our Neo4j Server with a much larger heap size than we would for transactional workloads." [link](https://neo4j.com/docs/graph-data-science/current/common-usage/memory-estimation/#memory-estimation)

 ## Find communities within the graph
 What are the properties that we want in a community:
 * Many edges connecting vertices within a community